untangle/mfw_feeds/README.md

 > opkg install tcpdump

-\

-At this point you can only access the the UI and SSH on the internal int= erface.
-To do this give br10 (internal bridge specified above) an address o= n the 192.168.1.x so your host can reach it.
+At this point you can only access the the UI and SSH on the internal interface.
+To do this give br10 (internal bridge specified above) an address on the 192.168.1.x so your host can reach it.

 > ip addr add 192.168.1.2/24 dev br10